davestewart/nuxt-scrollbar/README.md

 ### Markup

-Basic example using scrollbar with custom settings:
+Basic example using scrollbar with optional attributes:

 ```vue
 <template>